 Additional Benefits of PEO

-While the above study does show some promising results, PEO is beneficial to thin and receding hair sufferers in a number of others ways, too.
+The above study does show some promising results, but PEO is beneficial to thin and receding hair sufferers in a number of others ways, too.

 First and foremost, this nice smelling herb belongs to the same family as rosemary.

 This is another oil that is beneficial in the treatment for regrowing hair, and this connection may indicate more positive benefits for PEO than just what the above study shows.